bruin-data/bruin/docs/assets/ingestr.md

   loader_file_format: jsonl | csv | parquet
 ```

-> [!INFO]
-> Ingestr assets require Docker to be installed in your machine.
-If you are using [Bruin Cloud](https://getbruin.com), you don't need to worry about this.

 ##  Examples
 The examples below show how to use the `ingestr` asset type in your pipeline.
 Feel free to change them as you wish according to your needs.